Less Is More: Engineering Challenges of On-Device Small Language Model Integration in a Mobile Application

 \subsection{Framework Choice as an Enabler}

 The decision to use LiteRT-LM (\cref{sec:framework-eval}) proved critical for two reasons:

 First, \textbf{full prompt control} enabled the four prompt rewrites documented in \cref{sec:strategies}.
-AICore's predefined task APIs (summarization, proofreading) would have made this iteration impossible.
+Although AICore's ML Kit now offers a Prompt API (beta) for free-form prompts, it exposes no sampler configuration (temperature, topK, topP), which would have prevented the fine-grained inference control essential for this work.
 The ability to adjust system prompts, user prompts, temperature, topK, and topP independently was essential.
 In a development cycle where prompts were rewritten every 1--2 days, any friction in the prompt-to-inference pipeline would have been a bottleneck.

 Second, \textbf{model flexibility} enabled the rapid Gemma 3 $\rightarrow$ Qwen3 swap (Section~\ref{sec:models}, F5).
 This swap required changing only the model configuration (no framework migration, no recompilation pipeline).
 With MLC LLM, swapping models requires re-running the TVM compilation pipeline, which adds hours to each model evaluation.
 With AICore, model choice is not an option at all.